Stay productive and engaged from anywhere

 Learning what works

-We’ve learned a lot from people who use Slack for remote work, including internal teams.
+We’ve learned a lot from people using Slack for remote work, including internal teams.

 3. Keeping productive